-Before you can analyse Contact-Force and Contact-Stress, you need to reconfigure the model so that it transfers the forces correctly between the cam and the follower.
+Before you can analyze Contact-Force and Contact-Stress, you need to reconfigure the model so that it transfers the forces correctly between the cam and the follower.

-Cam-followers are bought 'off-the-shelf' (from catalogues and now the web).
+Cam-followers are bought 'off-the-shelf' (from catalogs and now the web).
 Their selection is based on design loads, with working environment, contamination, lubrication, and reliability also being considered.
 However, there is a standard procedure the engineer can use to select a cam-follower.
 If the cam-follower fails, then the difference between the actual and design environment can be reviewed.
 The working environment can be modified or a different cam-follower can be selected.
 It is rare that a cam-follower is faulty.
-Its steel quality, manufacture and heat-treatment are maintained to exacting standards.
-Changing the manufacturer of an industrial cam-follower will not usually change the performance outcome of the machine.
+Its steel quality, manufacturing processes and heat-treatment are maintained to exacting standards.
+Changing from one manufacturer of an industrial cam-follower will not usually change the performance outcome of the machine.

 However, the steel, manufacture, and heat-treatment processes and specifications for cams are confidential to each machine supplier.
 Each supplier will not usually divulge their standards to competitors.

 However, industrial packaging, assembly, or textile machines are manufactured 1 to say 100 times.
-Sometimes many times more, but often less than 10 times.
+Sometimes more, but often less than 10 times.

 As a cam rolls under a loaded cam-follower roller (or the cam-follower rolls over a cam) the cam and the cam-follower become stressed and the cam and cam-follower become slightly flattened, The stresses at and below the contact-surface are quite complex.
 They are nothing like the stresses that you can calculate from Tension, Bending or Torsion.
 Hertz was the first to calculate the stress 'field' and it is now frequently termed Hertzian Contact Stress (Reference Hertz (1881) has done the hard work to derive the equations we need to calculate the stress when there is contact between two bodies that are conformal or non-conformal.